Sergg99/Charity-Funding/README.md

 ## Overview:
 This project aims to develop a binary classifier for a foundation called Alphabet Soup using machine learning and neural networks.
 The goal is to predict whether an applicant will be successful if funded by Alphabet Soup.
 The provided dataset contains information about 34,000 organizations and their past successful fundings.
 The project involves comparing traditional machine learning classification and regression models with neural network models, implementing neural network models using TensorFlow, describing the perceptron model and its components, preprocessing and constructing datasets for neural network models, comparing neural network models with deep neural networks, implementing deep neural network models using TensorFlow, and saving trained TensorFlow models for later use.

+Within this dataset are a number of columns that capture metadata about each organization, such as:
+- EIN and NAME—Identification columns
+- APPLICATION_TYPE—Alphabet Soup application type
+- AFFILIATION—Affiliated sector of industry
+- CLASSIFICATION—Government organization classification
+- USE_CASE—Use case for funding
+- ORGANIZATION—Organization type
+- STATUS—Active status
+- INCOME_AMT—Income classification
+- SPECIAL_CONSIDERATIONS—Special consideration for application
+- ASK_AMT—Funding amount requested
+- IS_SUCCESSFUL—Was the money used effectively

 ## Results: